currychern/bounti/CONTRIBUTING.md

 ## What should I know before I get started?

 ### Code of Conduct
 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to info {at} open-austin {dot} org.
+Please report unacceptable behavior to [@currychern](https://github.com/currychern).

 ### README
 Our [README](README.md) is the first place you should go, if you haven't already.
 If you have questions about the goals or purpose of the project, we'd be happy to clarify.
 [Create an issue](https://github.com/currychern/bounti/issues/new) and mark it with the "question" label.